DV (newspaper): 2001 Árni Johnsen scandal

-On 13 July 2001, DV revealed that Árni Johnsen, a prominent member of Alþingi, had taken out building materials from the construction store Byko on 2 July in the name of the building committee of the National Theatre of Iceland but had the materials transported to his home in Vestmannaeyjar.
-The scandal led to his resignation from Alþingi on 19 July.
-In February 2003 he was sentenced by the Supreme Court of Iceland to 2 years in prison for embezzlement and misrepresentation in public office, bribery and false reports to the authorities.
+On 13 July 2001, DV revealed that Árni Johnsen, a prominent member of Alþingi, had taken out building materials from the construction store Byko on 2 July 2001 in the name of the building committee of the National Theatre of Iceland but had the materials transported to his home in Vestmannaeyjar.
+The scandal led to his resignation from Alþingi on 19 July 2001.
+In February 2003, he was sentenced by the Supreme Court of Iceland to 2 years in prison for embezzlement and misrepresentation in public office, bribery and false reports to the authorities.

 2006 suicide controversy

 In January 2006, DV ran a cover story claiming that former elementary school teacher Gísli Hjartarson had sexually abused two or more boys in his home town of Ísafjörður, Northwest Iceland.
 Gísli, who had not been charged with the abuse, committed suicide the same day and cited the coming news coverage as his reason in a letter he left for his family, although he did not name DV specifically.
 The accusers of the man stated their displeasure with DV's article as it ruined the progress of the case as well as the continued harassment from their reporters.
-The event caused an uproar against DV with 32.044 people signing an online petition demanding a new editorial policy.
-On 13 January 2006, the editors, Mikael Torfason and Jónas Kristjánsson, resigned from their post.
+The event caused an uproar against DV with 32,044 people signing an online petition demanding a new editorial policy.
+On 13 January 2006, the editors, Mikael Torfason and Jónas Kristjánsson, resigned from their posts.
 On 4 June 2008, DV reported that The State Committee of Compensations had paid compensation to two of the boys.